rselph/polaframe/README.md

 # polaframe
-Puts a polaroid style frame around an image
+Puts a polaroid style frame around an image.
+The starting image should be 1.03 times taller than it is wide.